artsandmetaphysics/goodlifeodyssey/_meditations/dialogue-on-religious-claims.md

 Faced with several possible causes, how can we decide which is more likely?
 We must find additional evidence, if we can, or we must use similar experiences to rule some of them out.

 Both strategies are difficult to apply to supernatural events.
-Since they are rare, so we can’t develop an intuition for how probable or improbable they may be.
-Sometimes we may be able to gather additional evidence, but most of the religious events we are interested occurred so long ago, this is effectively impossible.
+Since they are rare, we can’t develop an intuition for their likelihood.
+Sometimes we may be able to gather additional evidence, but most of the religious events we are interested in occurred so long ago, this is effectively impossible.

 For example, given the content of the Hebrew bible and the archaeological record, which is more likely: that God appearing to the Israelites in 1200 BCE or that the stories were written by humans in the Israelites during the intervening centuries?
 Likewise, how could I tell if the Qur’an was revealed to Muhammad or that he made it up?